pgRouting/workshop/docs/source/chapters/shortest_path.rst

 Exercise 5 - Many Pedestrians going to different destinations returning aggregate costs.
 ...................................................................................................

+.. thumbnail:: /images/pedestrian-route5.png
+  :width: 300pt
+  :alt: From the hotels, to sighseen

 .. rubric:: Walking from the hotels to the Market and to the Aquarium (get only the cost in minutes).